PennyLaneAI/qml/datasets_qchem.rst

     :width: 45%
     :target: javascript:void(0);

-Through this dataset, it is possible to access electronic structure data for the 42 different geometries of the following molecules:
+Through this dataset, it is possible to access the electronic structure data for 42 different geometries of the following molecules:

 * Linear hydrogen chains - H\ :sub:`2`, H\ :sub:`4`, H\ :sub:`6`, H\ :sub:`8`.
 * Metallic and non-metallic hydrides - LiH, BeH\ :sub:`2`, BH\ :sub:`3`, CH\ :sub:`4`, NH\ :sub:`3`, H\ :sub:`2`\ O, HF.
 * Charged species - HeH\ :sup:`+`, H\ :sub:`3`\ :sup:`+`, OH\ :sup:`-`.

-For the smaller molecules such as H\ :sub:`2`, HeH\ :sup:`+`, and H\ :sub:`3`\ :sup:`+`, data has been obtained for both minimal basis-set `STO-3G` and the split-valence double-zeta basis set `6-31G`.
+For the smaller molecules such as H\ :sub:`2`, HeH\ :sup:`+`, and H\ :sub:`3`\ :sup:`+`, data has been obtained for both the minimal basis-set `STO-3G` and the split-valence double-zeta basis set `6-31G`.
-For the remaining molecules, available data is for the former basis-set only.
-Moreover, for each molecule, the geometry is defined by equidistantly varying bond lengths around their central atom in 41 steps.
+For the remaining molecules, data is only available for the former basis-set.
+The geometries for each molecule are defined by the bond lengths between atoms, with the available bondlengths given as 41 equally spaced values within a range (see the table below).
 In addition to these, we also include data for the optimal ground-state geometry of each molecule.
 We summarise all of this information for all the molecules in the table below: